vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

 will be allocated from a predefined IP pool whose name equals the attribute value.

-If the RADIUS server sends the attribute ``Stateful-IPv6-Address-Pool``, IPv6 address will be allocated from a predefined IPv6 pool ``prefix`` whose name equals the attribute value.
+If the RADIUS server sends the attribute ``Stateful-IPv6-Address-Pool``, the IPv6 address will be allocated from a predefined IPv6 pool ``prefix`` whose name equals the attribute value.

 If the RADIUS server sends the attribute ``Delegated-IPv6-Prefix-Pool``, an IPv6 delegation prefix will be allocated from a predefined IPv6 pool